vladon/stat_log/README.md

      BUFFER_OVERFLOW
   }
   ```

   Note this hierarchy allows the user to reuse the "BUFFER_OVERFLOW" statistic name.
+  For concreteness, I will be using this example throughout the documentation and the [Test Code](test).

 2. _Extremely simple mechanism for updating statistics.
 Furthermore, this mechanism should be completely agnostic to
    the details of how the statistical values are to be reported._  Here is one candidate interface which meets this